About this project

 “Wolf and Grizzly” would become my outlet for creating a line of goods built to cater to the needs of adventurers in every context.

-7. CREATIVE PROCESS AN 18-MONTH ADVENTURE
+7. CREATIVE PROCESS

 In 2016, I reached out to an industrial designer that I had once worked with at BlackBerry — Joseph, who’s since become a good friend — and we began turning the principles and problems into a set of design requirements and kicked off an ideation phase.
 Teaming up with three other designers (Luke, Jack and Ryan), we then came up with a bunch of concepts that we felt were worth exploring further.
 It took us eight months to get there.